lpinca/binb/README.md

 Please use their sites to get detailed installation instructions.

+#####Possible Errors
+    /usr/bin/env: node: No such file or directory
+Make sure you have Node.js installed.
+Some package managers name the binary nodejs.
+You can symlink it to make it work.
+`sudo ln -s /usr/bin/nodejs /usr/bin/node`

 You also need `UglifyJS` installed globally:

     $ npm install uglify-js -g